ONLINE SAXOPHONE & IMPROVISATION LESSONS FOR ALL INSTRUMENTS

 These lessons were originally created in response to requests by students.
-Now, 20+ years later, with students around the world, I have found Lessons by Email or Skype to be an extremely effective way of teaching both improvisation (to all instrumentalists and vocalists) and woodwind technique.
+Now, 20+ years later, with students around the world, I have found Lessons by Email or Skype to be an extremely effective way of teaching both woodwind technique and improvisation (to all instrumentalists and vocalists).
 A few of the advantages are: 1) you can work at your own time and pace; 2) you have a permanent record of the lessons; 3) you receive state-of-the-art personalized instruction for less than the cost of a local teacher.

-For beginners, I emphasize the fundamentals of tone production, technique, reading, playing by ear, improvisation and just having fun with it all.
+For beginners, I emphasize the fundamentals of tone production, technique, reading, playing by ear, improvisation and just having fun.

 For improvisation, I feel it’s important to get a solid foundation of chords and scales and then to build from there.
-While this information is being absorbed, you'll learn to improvise over common progressions with the help of written lines (pdf's) and backing tracks, beginning with major scales and blues scales - as well as, playing more complex II V I lines and written solos on standards, all to build your vocabulary, technique and ear.
+While this info is being absorbed, you'll learn to improvise over tunes, 12-bar blues, and common chord progressions.
+In addition, I give you more complex II V I lines and written solos on standards to read, all to build your vocabulary, technique and ear.

 I have carefully developed these proven methods over many years of teaching, performing, research and study.
-For further info contact me at firstname.lastname@example.org or call 617-332-0176.
+For rates and further info contact me at firstname.lastname@example.org or call 617-332-0176.

 (click on live links to see or hear examples)